-The bottom line is this: If we want to change the direction of our growth curve, we have to do something new and different to make that happen.
+The bottom line is this: If you want to increase our growth rate, you have to do something new and different to make that happen.
 And you can give it a boost by engaging with your team on one or two of the ideas above.
 You CAN create more team energy toward your goals!
-And that new energy will provide a tailwind for your business and your team – and take your business to new heights in 2019!
+And that new energy will provide a tailwind for your business and your team – and take your business all the way to the top!

 Ready to explore your potential?

 - 1-on-1 Coaching: Gary has implemented the ideas above successfully with his own teams, and he is actively refining them today with his CEO coaching customers.
 Can we help you implement positive results in your company?
 Contact Gary directly: email@example.com

 - Learn at your own pace: Join The Growth Cube Academy – a training school for small business CEOs that includes 20-minute video workshops conducted by Gary that you can listen to at your leisure, and focus in on specific topics.